TraDukTer/SpydReader/README.md

 3. Implementation

+- Linux/UNIX support
+- Makefile
 - A standalone .exe (would also allow e.g. packaging Keyboard library)

 # 2. Requirements

-SpydReader uses the [PyPi Keyboard library](https://pypi.org/project/keyboard/), which is not provided with Python installation.
-To run the source code, you need to install the Keyboard library, e.g. by running `pip install keyboard` in a commandline.
+SpydReader uses the [Keyboard library by Boppreh](https://github.com/boppreh/keyboard), which is not provided with Python installation.
+To run the source code, you either need to install the Keyboard library, e.g. by running `pip install keyboard` in a commandline or download it, e.g. [via PyPi](https://pypi.org/project/keyboard/).

 # 3. License